inkognitro/oas-tszod-gen/README.md

 ## Out of scope
 Linting is out of scope of this package.
 The generator is responsible to generate valid TypeScript (and Zod) definitions.
 That's what it does.
-Your code setup should be responsible for linting your code, so it might make sense for you to run Eslint right after the `generateOas3ToTs` function was executed, e.g. with a script in your `package.json` like so:
+Your code setup should be responsible for linting your code, so it might make sense for you to run [ESLint](https://eslint.org/) right after the `generateOas3ToTs` function was executed, e.g. with a script in your `package.json` like so:
 ```json
 "scripts": {
   "api:generate": "node api.generate.js && eslint --fix ./generated-api"